crate/crate/docs/general/dml.rst

 ..
 NOTE::

-    The column list is always ordered based on the column position in the :ref:`ref-create-table` statement of the table.
+    The column list is always ordered based on the column position in the :ref:`sql-create-table` statement of the table.
 If the insert columns are omitted, the values in the ``VALUES`` clauses must correspond to the table columns in that order.